kobayutapon/meta-nxp-connectivity/README.md

     # For i.MX91 QSB:
     $ MACHINE=imx91qsb-iwxxx-matter DISTRO=fsl-imx-xwayland source sources/meta-nxp-connectivity/tools/imx-matter-setup.sh bld-xwayland-imx91qsb

+    # For i.MX91 FRDM:
+    $ MACHINE=imx91frdm-iwxxx-matter DISTRO=fsl-imx-xwayland source sources/meta-nxp-connectivity/tools/imx-matter-setup.sh bld-xwayland-imx91frdm

 This will create a Python virtual environment for the Matter build.
 To exit the Python virtual environment, please run "$ deactivate".
 You can also run "$ source matter_venv/bin/activate" at the top directory of the Yocto source code to re-enter the Python virtual environment for the Matter build.

-This will also create a build directory (namely bld-xwayland-imx93/ for i.MX93 FRDM and i.MX93 EVK, bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK, bld-xwayland-imx8ulp/ for i.MX8ULP EVK, bld-xwayland-imx91/ for i.MX91 EVK or bld-xwayland-imx91qsb/ for i.MX91 QSB), and enter this directory automatically.
+This will also create a build directory (namely bld-xwayland-imx93/ for i.MX93 FRDM and i.MX93 EVK, bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK, bld-xwayland-imx8ulp/ for i.MX8ULP EVK, bld-xwayland-imx91/ for i.MX91 EVK, bld-xwayland-imx91qsb/ for i.MX91 QSB, or bld-xwayland-imx91frdm/ for i.MX91 FRDM), and enter this directory automatically.
 Please execute the command below to generate the Yocto images:

     $ bitbake imx-image-multimedia